Jazz DJ Steve Williams speaks about the origins of KRCL-FM

 Longtime radio host Steve “Daddy-O” Williams only thought he retired from broadcasting when he departed KUER 90.1 in June 2015.
 He even went on an European cruise, just like real retired folks do.
 Upon his return, however …

 The Salt Lake Tribune reported: Steve Williams is bringing jazz back to the Salt Lake City radio dial …” by Sean Means, September 29, 2015.

-KCPW-FM broadcasted the First Anniversary of Jazz Time with Steve Williams on October 16, 2016 —
+The First Anniversary of Jazz Time with Steve Williams went on the air from 6pm to 10pm the evening of October 16, 2016 —

-KCPW 88.3 FM is a listener-supported non-profit.
-Thanks to all the listeners who contributed to their new and improved transmitter, which reaches a much wider range of Wasatch Front communities in 2017.
+KCPW 88.3 FM is a listener-supported non-profit, and is grateful to everyone who contributed to their new and improved transmitter, reaching a much wider range of Wasatch Front communities in 2017.
 The station can always utilize additional contributions from the Jazz-loving public to improve its services —

 Link to KCPW’s website.

-Starting December 4, 2016, Utah Public Radio began carrying ‘Jazz Time’ on Sundays from 6pm to 10pm — Link to the announcement on Utah Public Radio’s website.
+Beginning on December 4, 2016, Utah Public Radio began broadcasting ‘Jazz Time’ on Sundays from 6pm to 10pm — Link to the announcement on Utah Public Radio’s website.